basiclines/docker-jekyll-netlify/README.md

 * **parcel:** Bundles your site assets.
 * **npm-run-all:** Performs parallel and sequential taks on node.
 * **tree-node-cli:** Prints directories as a tree-like output.

-## About Deno

-Netlify CLI uses Deno for bundling Edge Functions.
-As Deno does not provide yet arm64 binaries, we should relly on a custom install script.
-[More info](https://news.ycombinator.com/item?id=34768122)

 ## Running